Wifi & Harvard Key:

 Harvard Alumni library access

-A working group, formed under the authorization of the Library Leadership Team in collaboration with the Harvard Alumni Association, has set up access to a limited offering of electronic resources for Harvard alumni.
-This can be viewed at:library.harvard.edu/alumni-resources.
+A working group, formed under the authorization of the Harvard Library Leadership Team in collaboration with the Harvard Alumni Association, has set up access to a limited offering of electronic resources for Harvard alumni.
+These can be viewed here.

 SAO employee access at Harvard Libraries

-Your SAO ID should* allow you entry to borrowing privileges at the following Harvard Libraries:
+Your SAO ID should allow you entry and borrowing privileges at all Harvard Libraries.

 Admittance to the Harvard Libraries is controlled by the Harvard Libraries Access Services Department.
 If you encounter any issues, please go to the Privileges office, Room 130 in Widener, and the staff there will arrange to have your card coded correctly for entry.
 If for some reason the Privileges office is closed or if you'd prefer to call or email ahead of time, the Privileges staff can be reached at 617-495-4166 or by email at: firstname.lastname@example.org.